Lord Nelson Hotel (Halifax, Nova Scotia): History

 The main entrance to the hotel is on South Park Street and originally featured a semi-circular driveway with trees and shrubs.
 The Georgian style has been incorporated in the construction of the hotel, featuring special decorations pertaining to Lord Nelson.
-From the lobby a large mural of Nelson addressing his men on the deck of his flagship HMS Victory, just before the Battle of Trafalgar, can be seen.
+In the lobby a large mural of Nelson addressing his men on the deck of his flagship HMS Victory, just before the Battle of Trafalgar, is present.
 The painting was done by Sister Agnes Berchmans, a native of New Brunswick.
-Her family moved to Eelbrook, Nova Scotia, and the young Julia Landry entered the Sisters of Charity of Saint Vincent de Paul (Halifax), where she was professed as Sister Agnes Berchmans at the turn of the century.
 There are two of her paintings in the hotel, the large mural and the smaller one in the Georgian Lounge.
-The gold leaf lobby ceiling is copied from the ceiling in the House of Commons in Ottawa and was handfinished by an Italian craftsman.
+The gold leaf lobby ceiling is copied from the ceiling in the House of Commons in Ottawa and was hand finished by an Italian craftsman.
 There are floral and other motifs on the inverted sections, with the Cap Railways logo among them.
 The lobby is 80 feet by 40 feet, and the Georgian Lounge is 60 feet by 28 feet.
-The original ballroom, the Regency, is 88 feet by 38 feet and still has its original hardwood floor and crystal chandeliers.
+The original ballroom, the Regency, is 88 feet by 38 feet and retains its original hardwood floor and crystal chandeliers.

 The original section of the hotel had seven stories with 200 rooms.
 There have since been two additions, and the hotel now features 260 rooms.
 The 8th and the 9th floors were added in 1966, and the North Tower section was added in 1975.
 The hotel helped make Spring Garden Road into a major shopping district.
 Spring Garden Road shops at the time of construction simply consisted of a beauty shop, a barber shop, and a large grill.
 A drugstore now occupies the space that was once the grill.